-The length of the transfer penalty is calculated by dividing the total value of all uncompensated transfers of assets or income made during the look-back period by the statewide average monthly payment rate for nursing facility services (SAPSNF).
-This calculation results in the number of months for which a person is not eligible for long-term care services.
+The length of the transfer penalty is calculated by dividing the total value of all uncompensated transfers of assets or income made during the look-back period by the statewide average monthly payment rate for nursing facility services (SAPSNF).13 This calculation results in the number of months for which a person is not eligible for long-term care services.
 If this calculation results in a fractional month of ineligibility, this fraction is multiplied by the statewide average monthly payment rate for nursing facility services.
 This is the dollar amount of long-term care services that the recipient will be financially responsible for during the last, partial month of ineligibility.
-For example, if an individual makes uncompensated transfers of \$15,000 in one month, the period of ineligibility is calculated by dividing \$15,000 by \$6,280, (the statewide average monthly payment rate for nursing facility services in effect on the date the person requests MA payment of long-term care services) resulting in a quotient of 2.39.
-The individual will be ineligible for long-term care services for two months and will be financially responsible for \$2,449 as a result of the fractional month of ineligibility (0.39 x \$6,280 = \$2,449).

-&lt;sup>11 Effective January 1, 2014, Minnesota's medical assistance program was expanded to provide health coverage to adults without children who have income of less than or equal to 133 percent of the federal poverty guidelines.
+12 Minnesota's medical assistance program was expanded in 2014 to provide health coverage to adults without children who have income of less than or equal to 133 percent of the federal poverty guidelines.

-&lt;sup>12 The current statewide average monthly payment rate for nursing facility services is \$5,660.
-This amount became effective July 1, 2016, and applies to persons who apply for MA on or after that date; it is recalculated each July 1.
+13 The current statewide average monthly payment rate for nursing facility services is \$7,288.
+This amount became effective July 1, 2018, and applies to persons who apply for MA on or after that date; it is recalculated each July 1.